Cyber Security

 Standards like NIST, ISO 27001, and GDPR have played a crucial role in shaping cybersecurity frameworks and policies.

-Cyber security main goals are to secure organization assets(Computers, network, applications.
+Cybersecurity's main goals are to secure organization assets(Computers, network, applications, and data

 Confidentiality: Data is secured